MaterializeInc/materialize/doc/developer/design/README.md

 * [Cluster SQL API](https://github.com/MaterializeInc/materialize/pull/10680)
 * [`WITH MUTUALLY RECURSIVE`](https://github.com/MaterializeInc/materialize/pull/16445)

+## Goals

+Summary of the goals of a design document:

+ - Record context and assumptions.
+ - Achieve a (reasonable) level of consensus around a design.
+ - Record decisions.
+ - Document a chosen design and lay out _some_ of the technical details: this is sufficiently vague and requires some _intuition_ from the writer.
+This point depends on the target audience and the nature of the design/change that is being proposed.

+## Non-Goals

+These are not explicitly required for a good design document.
+You should, however, use your own judgement to determine what is and isn't required for your specific case.

+ - Allow a drive-by commenter without any context to fully understand the
+   design: the intention is that a group of people with common context can come together, understand the design and come to a decision.
+Some context might be gathered from previous design documents, from reference documentation, or from looking at the code.
+ - Provide a fully spec'ed reference implementation: depending on the topic, it can be very helpful to prepare a prototype.
+Both for validating the design and for presenting it to others.
+However, it is not always a required part of the design.

 ## When should you make a design document?

 Design docs should be written for all changes where an implementation does not